-Distance traveled, route, duration, average speed and top speed can all be viewed through the IOS app.
+Distance travelled, route, duration, average speed, and top speed can all be viewed through the IOS app.

 A fully waterproof IPX6 housing protects the camera, but some riders have issues with condensation forming under the playback screen on the controller unit.